ubc-cpsc455-2024S/gOOpy/README.md

 ### Retro Vibe

 We went with an intentionally retro style for our UI, such as warm colours and funky fonts.
-This is still a work in progress, and we intend to develop this style more over time.
+We were inspired to make it this way because the way the shapes blob together in ray marching is very mellow and similar to what you might see in a lava lamp.

 ### Animated logo